mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 So that’s why, “God before it”.
 ‘God’ means, in this case, the vastness of space.
 He never sees the death in front of him; [he is] always going ahead toward the vastness of space, eternity; that means “God before it”.
 That’s why he said, “when it walks it goes toward eternity.”
 Completely eternity.
 He doesn’t know [that] in a moment there is some destiny he doesn’t see.
 Just go, just go ahead.
 And then only when he sees something dangerous, he is scared.
 But he doesn’t see the death.
 So death is completely one with beast, always.

 That’s why he said, “When it walks it goes toward eternity, as springs flow.”
 Just as springs always flow.
 Springs flow from the ground, always coming up.
 No [suffering](glossary#suffering).
 So from this point, beast never suffers, from life or death.
 But they have subjective feeling, according to their instinct.
-So they fear death or something dangerous only when they see something dangerous right in from of them.
+So they fear death or something dangerous only when they see something dangerous right in front of them.
 But they never think [of] death, they never think [there is] something dangerous in a second.
 So whatever happens, they always walk toward eternity – no fear.
 The fear appears only when they see it right in front of them.
 That is what Rilke said.

 ##### 18:16